-&lt;sup>11 For example, suppose you are an executive in a tobacco company in the 1950s and you are in possession of research showing that tobacco causes cancer.
+6 For example, suppose you are an executive in a tobacco company in the 1950s and you are in possession of research showing that tobacco causes cancer.
 It may be that your role as conventionally understood is to conceal this research.
 But we want to maintain that convention in a case like this is mistaken.
 The tobacco company is a collective that has reasons (provided by the interests of smokers who are dying of cancer) to make the research public.
 As a member of that collective, your role is to do your part in making it the case that the collective responds rightly to its reasons.
 Being a whistleblower might fit that description; concealing the research almost certainly doesn't.
-As this example shows, our theory does not imply or require that agents' roles in collectives are determined by convention.
-But our picture is complicated.
-We also maintain that convention is part of what gives shape to agents' roles.
-Here we find the literature on role responsibilities and professional ethics, which we draw upon and
+As this example shows, our theory does not imply or require that agents' roles in collectives are determined entirely by convention.
+But our picture is complicated, for we also maintain that convention is part of what gives shape to agents' roles.
+Here we draw upon and make use of the literature on role responsibilities and professional ethics (Applbaum 1990).
+This is perhaps a good place to briefly address the metaethical stance of this project.
+First, we're offering a first-order moral theory, not a metaethical theory; we hope that our theory will be coherent with all philosophers have proposed for determining the demands of an agent's role in a collective, and we argue that each of these is wanting.

-Because it is not always easy to determine what doing one's part requires, the Role Theory of Obligations offers no simple and easy formula by which to determine the content of one's obligations to others.
-What the Role Theory offers instead is a starting point for moral reflection: it says that if one wants to know what one owes to one's friends, one's children, one's fellow citizens, one's coworkers, etc., then one needs to reflect on the collectives to which one belongs, the roles one has in those collectives, and the moral demands that come along with those roles.
+Because it is not always easy to determine what doing one's part requires, we offer no formula by which to determine the content of one's obligations to others.
+(We do not, however, maintain that no satisfactory formula exists or can be discovered.)
+What the role view offers instead of a formula is a starting point for moral reflection: it says that if one wants to know what one owes to one's friends, one's children, one's fellow citizens, one's coworkers, etc., then one needs to reflect on the collectives to which one belongs, the roles one has in those collectives, and the moral demands that come along with those roles.
 In the chapter we consider these issues in detail and with attention to real-world cases.

 Relationalism raises many questions that it does not try to answer.
 For example, although relationalism posits that we are morally obligated to do our part in the collectives to which we belong, it does not contain any explanation of why that is so.
 That question, we'll show, can be answered in many different ways using resources from many different ethical traditions; at a certain level of abstraction, relationalism has a surprisingly high degree of theoretical flexibility.
-Our narrow (yet still plenty ambitious) aim in this chapter and in the next is to develop and defend the three components of relationalism-O=R+R(I), the Collectivity Theory, and the Role Theory-and even if we are successful in that aim, we will necessarily leave a number of questions left unanswered.
+Our narrow (yet still ambitious) aim in this chapter and in the next is to develop and defend the three components of relationalism-the interests and relationships view, the collectivity view, and the role view-and even if we are successful in that aim, we will necessarily leave a number of questions left unanswered.